Carlos Alcaraz: In the media and popular culture

 Alcaraz made appearances in both seasons of Netflix's Break Point docuseries, and played against Rafael Nadal in The Netflix Slam, a live-streamed tennis match hosted by MGM Resorts International on March 3, 2024.
 Alcaraz was the subject of the Netflix show Carlos Alcaraz: My Way, which documented his 2024 season and was released April 23, 2025.
 The three-part series focused on conflict between Alcaraz and his team as he attempted to balance his ambition to make tennis history with the normal life of a 21-year-old.
 It included appearances by Rafael Nadal, Roger Federer, Garbiñe Muguruza, Martina Navratilova, Andre Agassi, Björn Borg, and John McEnroe alongside other tennis greats.

 In April 2025, Barney Ronay for The Guardian described Alcaraz as "arguably the most interesting athlete in the world right now".
-He is known for his signature wide smile and charisma on the court.
-He has also received significant media attention off the court for his personal life, particularly his annual trips to Ibiza.
-His mixed doubles partnership with Emma Raducanu at the 2025 US Open caused a media frenzy due to speculation about their personal relationship.
+He is known for his wide smile and charisma on the court.
+He has received significant media attention off the court for his personal life, particularly his trips to Ibiza.
+Alcaraz's style choices, particularly his unplanned buzz cut at the 2025 US Open and his subsequent blonde dye job, have also generated media attention.
+He is known for receiving tattoos to commemorate his slam victories.
+The New York Times selected him as one of its "most stylish people" of 2025, and GQ as one of the most stylish male tennis players of all time.
+At the 2026 US Open, Nike launched the Cactus Jack x Carlos Alcaraz Performance Collection in collaboration with Alcaraz and Travis Scott, which Alcaraz wore on court.